jinojtitus/Agentic_Catalog/README.md

 # Agentic AI Catalog

-A comprehensive Streamlit application for managing and monitoring AI agents in an enterprise environment.
-This application provides a complete governance, monitoring, and audit system for AI agents.
+A comprehensive Streamlit prototype for managing and monitoring AI agents for
 ## Application Summary

-The Agentic AI Catalog is a sophisticated enterprise-grade platform designed to manage, monitor, and govern AI agents at scale.
+The Agentic AI Catalog is a prototype to showcade sophit0icated enterprise-grade platform designed to manage, monitor, and govern AI agents at scale.
 Built with Streamlit, it provides a complete lifecycle management system for AI agents, from initial registration through production deployment and ongoing monitoring.

 ### Key Capabilities